-The winners of each category will be announced at an online session of the FSC’s ReGenerations Conference on 30 November 2021.
-Finalists will receive an invite to attend the session and winners will have their entries showcased on the day to the financial services community, journalists and leaders.
+The winners of each category will be announced at the FSC’s Conference on 21-22 September 2022 Finalists will receive an invite to attend the session and winners will have their entries showcased on the day to the financial services community, journalists and leaders.

 How many winners are there?
 How many winners will be announced?

-There will be a total of five winners, one per age category.
+There will be a total of six winners, one per category.

 How are the winners decided?

 The winners will be decided by a judging panel consisting of young leaders and financial services professionals, including Latayvia Tualasea Tautai, Kendall Flutey and Tom Hartmann, with more judges to be announced.